 In this spirit of streamlining and improved efficiency, when the college received a $2.5 million Title III grant from the US Department of Education, the goal was to use part of this to improve business processes and increase efficiency.
 The college carried out an independent Lean analysis to determine the impact an electronic document management like DocuWare would have.
 The results showed a significant time and organizational savings and DocuWare with its flexibility and customizability was their solution of choice.

-TBCC needed an affordable Document Management system that allows them to electronically share information, manage student registration, offer faculty fast access to student files for advising purposes and be easily adaptable for other departments such as payroll.
+TBCC needed an affordable Document Management system allowing them to electronically share information, manage student registration, offer faculty fast access to student files for advising purposes and be easily adaptable for departments such as payroll.
 They also required that the system should integrate with their ERP and Student Information System (Jenzabar).

 Title III Project Director

-Digital workflows and customized electronic filing cabinets were created and roll out was staggered across four departments over a twelve-week period.
-Staff were trained via Skype on how to scan, index and file historical paper documents and electronically import new records directly into DocuWare.
+Digital workflows and customized electronic filing cabinets were created.
+Roll out was staggered across four departments over a twelve-week period.
+Staff were trained on how to scan, index and file historical paper documents and electronically import new records directly into DocuWare.

 “As each department came on board, we discovered we were building an in-house DocuWare user group that could assist new departments as they onboarded,” said Ray Hoyt, Project Director for Tillamook Bay Community College.